 Despite the seriousness of the storyline, writer Sheri Graubert has expertly woven comic relief into the play.
 The most appreciated example is the recurring interludes by Guglielmo Marconi, “inventor of the raaadio.”
 Played magnificently by Jeff Solomon, you could hear the sound of the audience rising to a smile each time Marconi struts onto the stage.
 His performance was truly a gem.
 With her ability to switch back and forth between levity and gravity, Graubert has written an excellent play, well played.

 Any review of TESLA would be remiss without acknowledging the superb direction of Sanja Bestic.
-Balancing two Teslas and host of other actors onstage, along with periodic video shots to set up and emphasize key characters and concepts, could not have been an easy task.
+Balancing two Teslas and host of other actors onstage, along with periodic video shots (by Maria Riboli) to set up and emphasize key characters and concepts, could not have been an easy task.
 Yet Bestic deftly turns the world of the enigmatic inventor into something we can all understand and appreciate.

 Overall I was tremendously impressed with the quality of the acting, writing, and direction.
 The sold out opening night, including the pack of press passes sitting directly in front of me, rose organically and enthusiastically to give the bowing cast a standing ovation.
 It was well deserved.